aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/page-setup-features/get-paper-width-and-height-of-page-setup-of-worksheet/_index.md

 type: docs
 weight: 50
 url: /javascript-cpp/get-paper-width-and-height-of-page-setup-of-worksheet/
-description: Discover how to get the Excel Worksheet Page Setup Paper Width and Height using JavaScript via C++ programmatically.
+description: Discover how to retrieve the Excel worksheet's page‑setup paper width and height using JavaScript via C++ programmatically.
 keywords: excel page setup paper width JavaScript via C++, excel page setup paper height JavaScript via C++
 ---

 ## **Possible Usage Scenarios**

-Sometimes, you need to know the width and height of paper size as it has been set in the page setup of the worksheet.
+Sometimes you need to know the width and height of the paper size as it has been set in the page setup of the worksheet.
 Please use the [**PageSetup.paperWidth**](https://reference.aspose.com/cells/javascript-cpp/pagesetup/#paperWidth--) and [**PageSetup.paperHeight**](https://reference.aspose.com/cells/javascript-cpp/pagesetup/#paperHeight--) properties for this purpose.

 ## **Get Paper Width and Height of Page Setup of Worksheet**

-The following sample code explains the usage of [**PageSetup.paperWidth**](https://reference.aspose.com/cells/javascript-cpp/pagesetup/#paperWidth--) and [**PageSetup.paperHeight**](https://reference.aspose.com/cells/javascript-cpp/pagesetup/#paperHeight--) properties.
-It first changes the paper size to *A2* and then finds the width and height of the paper, then it changes it to *A3*, *A4*, *Letter* and finds the width and height of the paper respectively.
+The following sample code demonstrates the usage of [**PageSetup.paperWidth**](https://reference.aspose.com/cells/javascript-cpp/pagesetup/#paperWidth--) and [**PageSetup.paperHeight**](https://reference.aspose.com/cells/javascript-cpp/pagesetup/#paperHeight--) properties.
+It first changes the paper size to *A2* and retrieves the width and height, then changes it to *A3*, *A4*, and *Letter*, obtaining the dimensions for each size respectively.

 ### **Sample Code**